 As stated in note 17(a) to the consolidated financial statements, in the Directors' opinion, the Company is not a reporting entity because there are no users dependent on general purpose financial reports.
-This is a special purpose financial report that has been prepared to distribute to its members.
+This is an annual report that has been prepared to distribute to its members.